logiqai/docs/logiq-server/logiq-paas-community-edition.md

 **Note:** It's possible that your environment uses a different `StorageClass` name for the provisioner.
 In such cases, ensure that you use the appropriate name for the storage class.
 For example, if you create a storage class named `ebs-volume` for the EBS provisioner for your cluster, you can use `ebs-volume` instead of `gp2,`as suggested by the table above.
 {% endhint %}

-You can update the storage class name for your LOGIQ deployment by running the following command.
+You can update the storage class name for your Apica Ascent deployment by running the following command.

 ```text
 helm upgrade --namespace logiq \